varletjs/varlet/packages/varlet-ui/src/input/docs/en-US.md

 ### Basic Usage

-The component automatically analyzes whether the value passed in is a string or a number, The same type is returned.
+The behavior of the input box is consistent with the basic content, and the user can always get a string that conforms to the `type rule when inputting

 ```js
 import { ref } from 'vue'